M66B/NetGuard/FAQ.md

   * the **App Info** screen and you can uncheck '*Show notifications*' and agree to the next dialog
   * the **App Notifications** screen and you can toggle the '*Block*' slider to on

-Note that, whether or not you get a dialog warning to agree upon, this operation will disable any warning notifications from NetGuard as well.
+Note that, whether or not you get a dialog warning to agree upon, this operation will disable any information or warning notifications from NetGuard as well, like the new application installed notification.

 To read about the need for the notification in the first place, see [question 24](#FAQ24).